 Healthcare organizations are the leading target for cybercriminals due to the perceived high value of data obtained on a successful attack.
+The RYUK ransomware healthcare attacks have been a major fiasco in the industry.
 The number of cyber-attacks on healthcare organizations has been increasing exponentially over the past few years, with the intensity of attacks hitting its bar in the second half of 2020.
 On October 28, 2020, the federal government released a report concerning an attack on six hospitals in the United States over a period of 24 hours beginning October 26, 2020.
-In the report, the federal government identified the ransomware responsible for the attack as Ryuk Ransomware.
+In the report, the federal government identified the attacks as the Ryuk Ransomware healthcare attacks.

 How Ryuk Ransomware Infects a System

 The user receives a phishing email that, when clicked, downloads a Trojan that paves the way for Ryuk operators.
 After being downloaded into the system, the malware spreads itself internally to other machines over SMBv1 and steals the system and administrator credentials which it transmits to the attacker.
 The Trojan then gives the attacker the command and control of victim machines, allowing them to push Ryuk ransomware into the system.

 After gaining access and taking control over the system, Ryuk places ransomware payloads on the devices connected to the affected network through PowerShell Empire.
 It establishes persistence and deletes backups as well as shadow files before initiating the file encryption process.
 The ransomware then begins downloading additional exploitation tools while at the same time encrypting files using RSA-2048 and AES-256.
 The files are renamed to include a .ryk, an extension used by Ryuk.
 Finally, the display on computer screens is changed; in most cases, they display a note “Shadow of the Universe,” a typical Ryuk phrase.